Leslie A. Thornton

 - Research.
 Provides ongoing assistance to research institutions and industry sponsors conducting research in humans and animals, including clinical trials issues, research grants and contracts matters, research misconduct, government audits and investigations, research compliance program design and implementation, and inter-institutional research issues (e.g., research disputes, shared use of facilities and animals).
 In 2015 and 2016, completed two full-time secondments, each 5-months in duration, within the in-house research and development legal divisions of two different pharmaceutical/medical device manufacturers.

 - Privacy and Security.
-Provides ongoing advice to a range of clients regarding health care privacy and security matters, including creation and evaluation of HIPAA policies and procedures and response to security breaches and incidents under federal and state law.
+Provides ongoing advice to a range of clients regarding health care privacy and security matters, including implementation of the EU General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as well as related responses to security breaches and incidents under federal and state law.

 - Health Care Operations.
 Provides ongoing regulatory and transactional advice to various health care entities, including contract development and negotiation, and corporate formation and governance for both traditional and non-traditional entity structures.

 - Provides CIA implementation assistance to several large health care entities.

 - Advised academic medical center on development of telemedicine/telehealth program, including physician licensure requirements across state lines.